cfpb/sheer/README.md

 Sheer
 ===================

-Sheer will contain:
+Sheer provides:

 - Tools for loading arbitrary content into elasticsearch
 - A WSGI server for mixing that content with Jinja2 templates

+Additionally, we hope to provide
 - scripts for pre-generating HTML from said configuration and elasticsearch data.
+- A full-featured REST API
+- Tools for building elasticsearch "mappings" for your data

 Why Sheer?
 Why not Jekyll?
 ---------